oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/enablingT3.md

 ### Method 1 : Using WebLogic Server Administration Console

-1. Login to WebLogic Server Admin Console and obtain the configuration lock by clicking on **Lock & Edit**
+1. Login to WebLogic Server Administration  Console and obtain the configuration lock by clicking on **Lock & Edit**

 2. In the left pane of the Console, expand **Environment** and **select Servers**.